CianMRoche/AstroWiki/Galaxies/Galaxies - Questions.md

 3. Stellar halo
    - Like the bulge contains an old and metal-poor population
    - Contains remnants of minor sattelite galaxy mergers  (which has been used as a test of [[LCDM#LCDM|LCDM]])
    - Stars in the halo can be used to constrain the density profile of the Milky Way by inferring the escape velocity profile.
-I do this, google "escape velocity profile of milky way gaia dr3".
+Cian does this (google "escape velocity profile of milky way gaia dr3").
 4. Dark matter halo
-   - A quasi-spherical distribution of dark matter which can explain the flat rotation curves (circular velocity of stars as a funciton of radius) seen in galaxies (amongst other things, see [[Dark matter]] and [[#101|Q101]]).
+   - A quasi-spherical distribution of dark matter which can explain the flat rotation curves (circular velocity of stars as a funciton of radius) seen in galaxies (amongst other things, see [[Dark matter]] and [[#101|DM evidence]]).
    - The dominant component at large scales (see picture above).